-In no event shall County pay or be obligated to pay Contractor more than the sum of ONE HUNDRED EIGHTY-SEVEN THOUSAND THREE HUNDRED THIRTY-NINE DOLLARS (\$187,339) for these services.
+In no event shall County pay or be obligated to pay Contractor more than the sum of ONE HUNDRED EIGHTY-SEVEN THOUSAND THREE HUNDRED THIRTY-NINE DOLLARS (\$187,339).

-For the provision of Program services as described in Paragraph I.F of Exhibit A.2.1, County shall pay Contractor at a rate of ONE HUNDRED TWELVE DOLLARS AND FIFTY-FOUR CENTS (\$112.54) per hour of service, not to exceed eight hundred sixteen (816) hours.
+For the provision of Program services as described in Paragraph I.G. of Exhibit A.2.2, County shall pay Contractor at a rate of ONE HUNDRED TWELVE DOLLARS AND FIFTY-FOUR CENTS (\$112.54) per hour of service, not to exceed eight hundred sixteen (816) hours.

-For the provision of Program services as described in Paragraph I.F of Exhibit A.2.1, County shall pay Contractor at a rate of ONE HUNDRED SEVENTEEN DOLLARS AND FOUR CENTS (\$117.04) per hour of service, not to exceed eight hundred sixteen (816) hours.
+For the provision of Program services as described in Paragraph I.G. of Exhibit A.2.2, County shall pay Contractor at a rate of ONE HUNDRED SEVENTEEN DOLLARS AND FOUR CENTS (\$117.04) per hour of service, not to exceed eight hundred sixteen (816) hours.